 Bad actors can hijack this line of communication.
 They can intercept messages from customers and steal the valuable attachments within them for use in future attacks.
 This is called a man-in-the-middle attack.

 Often, when customers do send this information to a bank, it isn’t actually the bank that verifies they are who they say they are.
 Rather it’s a verification body that owns the KYC technology.

-A bad actor who carries out a man-in-the-middle attack could use their own malicious server to communicate with the customer.
+A bad actor who carries out a man-in-the-middle attack might use their own malicious server to communicate with the customer.
 They could pretend to be somebody from this verification body.
-And they could claim that they need even more information from the customer.
+Then they could claim that they need even more information from the customer.

 And hackers know it.

-They could send an email with a link to download a bogus version of a fake app that they’ve re-engineered.
-Then they could instruct unsuspecting customers to upload their personal details and a photo of their passport from that app.
+They could send a message with a link to download a fake app that they’ve re-engineered.
+They could then instruct unsuspecting customers to upload their personal details and a photo of their passport from that app.

 There are also root and emulator attacks, where a hacker can force a device’s geolocation.
 They can also fake user and device information, such as a fingerprint.

 All of these risks show us why companies mustn't only see the benefits of time and cost savings of doing these checks remotely.
 Their reputation relies on them first making sure that they can protect the process.

 As we’ve said before, the balance between speed and security is a delicate one.
 But if you have to go one way or the other, always choose security first.